Pingdred/Meowgram/README.md

 To receive voice notes, you need a **Text-to-Speech** (TTS) plugin.
 The following plugin is currently supported:

 - **[TTS powered by OpenAI](https://github.com/Pingdred/openai-tts)** This plugin converts text into speech, allowing you to listen to received voice notes.
+To see the audio as a voice message, set `opus` as the Speech Format in the plugin settings.

 ### Add your Plugin